-Le Creuset has launched a new range in ombré pink and we think we’re in love | Ideal Home
+These Le Creuset pink casserole dishes made us wish we were cooking Christmas dinner

 The gorgeous pink casserole dishes are limited edition, so get in there fast to avoid disappointment...

+Dreading cooking Christmas dinner?
+These ombre-style pink casserole dishes from Le Creuset might change your mind.
+Perfect for soup starters, festive red cabbage or delicious roasties, they’ll come into their own in more ways than one.

-The iconic French cookware brand has given itself a 2017 makeover with a new limited edition range of pink cookware.
-The new ‘Berry’ shade is reminiscent of ‘millennial’ pink, which has been one of the big colours of 2017.
+The ‘Berry’ shade is actually more reminiscent of Millennial pink, which has been one of the big colours of the last few years.
 We wonder if this is where Le Creuset drew their inspiration from?

+Be prepared: Christmas table decoration ideas that will set the scene for your festive feast

-Even those among us who aren’t the greatest lovers of cooking would be persuaded to whip up a casserole with these beautiful new additions to the kitchen.
-Imagine how impressive you’d feel hosting a dinner party and serving your guests from one of these stylish pots.
+Even those among us who aren’t the greatest lovers of cooking would be persuaded to tackle the turkey with these beautiful new additions to the kitchen.
+Imagine how impressive you’d feel serving your guests from one of these stylish pots.

 Le Creuset says the colour is ‘drawing on shades of blush pink found in garden flowers and inspired by lush summer and winter berries’.
 Now, Le Creuset fans will know that the brand does already offer a shade of pink, however this colour way is exciting as it incorporates the brand’s signature ombré effect.

-The limited edition collection is made up of three sizes of Signature Round Casserole.
-The 2.4 litre pot is priced at £190, the 3.3 litre pot costs £215 and the 4.2 litre pot will set you back £240.
-Le Creuset recommends the smaller pot for 2-3 people, the medium-sized pot for 3-4 people and the larger pot for 4-5 people.

-‘Generally the larger the size, the better.
-Stews and pot roasts need space for heat and moisture to circulate around the ingredients and you can always put less in more but not more in less!’
+Buy now: 30cm Signature cast-iron shallow casserole in Berry, £275, Le Creuset

+There’s also a very pretty heart-shaped dish that’s a great way to show someone you love them – and their baking – this Christmas

-Buy now: Signature Round Casserole Berry, Le Creuset
+Buy now: Cast Iron Heart Casserole in Berry, £195, Le Creuset

 You’d be forgiven for thinking this is a little on the pricey side, however Le Creuset offers a lifetime guarantee on its cast iron pots, so really it’s an investment.
 These pots are the sort of item that are passed down from generation to generation.